zulip/zulip/docs/production/upgrade-or-modify.md

 1. Upgrade your server to the latest Zulip release (at least 3.0).

-2. Stop the server and take a backup:
+1. Stop the server, as the `zulip` user:

+    ```bash
+    # On Zulip before 4.0, use `supervisor stop all` instead
+    /home/zulip/deployments/current/scripts/stop-server
     ```

-    supervisorctl stop all
+1. Take a backup, in case of any problems:

+    ```bash
     /home/zulip/deployments/current/manage.py backup --output=/home/zulip/postgresql-upgrade.backup.tar.gz
     ```

-3. As root, run the database upgrade tool:
+1. As root, run the database upgrade tool:

-    ```
+    ```bash
     /home/zulip/deployments/current/scripts/setup/upgrade-postgresql
     ```

-`upgrade-postgresql` will have finished by restarting your Zulip server;
+1. As the `zulip` user, start the server again:

+    ```bash
+    # On Zulip before 4.0, use `restart-server` instead of `start-server` instead
+    /home/zulip/deployments/current/scripts/start-server
+    ```

-you should now be able to navigate to its URL and confirm everything is working correctly.
+You should now be able to navigate to the Zulip server's URL and confirm everything is working correctly.

 ## Modifying Zulip